sylhare/sylhare.github.io/_posts/2019-09-27-Kotlin-dsl-with-gradle.md

 For your project to work almost anywhere, you can use the wrapper:

 ```
+# To use the installed gradle version as wrapper
 gradle wrapper
+# To specify the gradle version
+gradle wrapper --gradle-version 4.8 --distribution-type all
 ```

-Then you'll be able to use `./gradlew` instead of gradle and your project should run fine 👍
+Then you'll be able to use `./gradlew` instead of gradle, and your project should run fine 👍

 > Now if you have the opportunity to use a newer version of gradle, do it.